SonjiaD/neuroLips/README.md

 - Comparing brain activation patterns between different tasks using statistical tests.

 ### 3. **Machine Learning Classification**
-- Built a **Random Forest** model to predict task types (Lips vs. Finger) based on voxel activation.
+- Built a **Logistic Regression** model to predict task types (Lips vs. Finger) based on voxel activation.
-- Applied **Logistic Regression** for a baseline comparison.
+- Evaluated the model’s performance using metrics such as accuracy, precision, recall, and F1-score.
 - Used **cross-validation** to improve the model's performance.
-- Evaluated model performance using metrics such as accuracy, precision, recall, and F1-score.
+- Applied additional **feature engineering** to enhance the classification.

 ### 4. **Visualization**
 - Visualized brain activation patterns on fMRI slices.
-- Generated feature importance plots for the Random Forest model to interpret key contributing features.
+- Generated feature importance plots to interpret key contributing features for the classification model.

 ## Getting Started